DeepaliHanvate/ai-ecommerce-customer-intelligence-dashboard/README.md

 ## 📌 Problem Statement
 E-commerce businesses generate large volumes of customer data, but struggle to extract meaningful insights for improving sales and customer retention.
 ---
+## 💡 Impact Statement
+This project simulates how e-commerce companies use AI-driven customer segmentation to increase revenue and retention.

 ## 🎯 Objective
 - Analyze customer purchasing behavior